stablekernel/aqueduct/_posts/2016-06-23-inside_the_db.md

 `ManagedEntity`s are the description of a database table in your application.
 A `ManagedEntity` contains references to the two types that make up a fully formed entity - the subclass of `ManagedObject<T>` and its persistent type.
 They also contain the information derived from these types - the attributes and relationships - into a more readily available format.

 `ManagedEntity`s store relationship and attribute information in instances of `ManagedRelationshipDescription` and `ManagedAttributeDescription`, both of which extend `ManagedPropertyDescription`.
 This information is used by the rest of Aqueduct to determine how database rows and model objects are translated back and forth.
-This information is derived from the class declarations, and `ColumnAttributes` and `ManagedRelationship` metadata that is used when defining your managed object classes.
+This information is derived from the class declarations, and `ManagedColumnAttributes` and `ManagedRelationship` metadata that is used when defining your managed object classes.

 A `ManagedDataModel` will also validate all entities and their relationships.
 If validation fails, an exception will be thrown.
 As `ManagedDataModel`s are created at the beginning of the application's startup, this behavior will stop your application from running if there are data model errors.